What to Wear in San Francisco to Not Look Like a Tourist

 What to Wear in San Francisco in September and October

-In the fall, San Francisco has an indian summer and it’s typically September and October, not July and August, that tend to be our warmest, most summer-like months (at least within the 7×7).
+In the fall, San Francisco has an Indian summer.
+September and October, not July and August, tend to be our warmest, most summer-like months.

 Personally, it’s my favorite time of year here, and the season during which I’d most recommend people to visit.

-If you’re traveling to San Francisco in September and October, continue to rock the tanks and dresses but — as always — have a warmer layer on hand for the evenings.
-Pair your outfit with a comfortable yet breathable pair of flats, sneakers, or comfortable clogs.
+If you’re traveling to San Francisco in September and October, continue to rock the tanks and dresses but—as always—have a warmer layer on hand for the evenings.
+Pair your outfit with a comfortable yet breathable pair of flats, sneakers, or clogs.
 Guys, if you don’t like wearing tanks, opt for a breathable merino wool t-shirt and shorts, and keep your sweatshirt on hand for later.

-November tends to be a bit more “winter-like” (in San Francisco terms, at least) and I’ll get into how to dress for November in our next, and final, section.
+November tends to be a bit more “winter-like” (in San Francisco terms, at least).
+I’ll get into how to dress for November in our next, and final, section.

 Fall foliage here is nothing compared to the Northeast, but you still get some of that more quintessentially autumn weather if you venture out of the city: warm, comfortable days, and crisp, cool evenings.
 For day trips, try a dress and booties paired with a denim or leather jacket, or breathable pants and a tank with a sweater.